 Converting Jupyter Notebooks to Flexibly Support AI Development

 My job now is mostly to convert Jupyter Notebooks I have made in the past over to Web apps.
 And even on new projects, I believe I will continue to rapidly mock-up and prototype stuff in Notebooks, because it’s just such a wonderful environment.
-And for people who need that AI code assist that’s popping up in the form of GitHub Copilot and the Code AI editor, Project Jupyter has you covered, as Jupyter AI is already an official plug-in.
+And for people who need that AI code assist that’s popping up in the form of GitHub Copilot and the Cursor AI editor, Project Jupyter has you covered, as Jupyter AI is already an official plug-in.
 But this is not about keeping Notebooks the primary viable platform.
 This is about flexibility, supporting whatever is your AI poison.
 When I convert Notebooks to Web apps, I believe my workflow in the near future is going to going from AI-assisted JupyterLab to the new darling AI editor on the scene, Cursor.

 When last my code-vomiting session left off, I was up to this magical piece of Infrastructure as Code: